hannotify/hanno.codes/_drafts/java-21-release-day.md

 }
 ```

 Here, we execute specific logic when we encounter a tuner that tunes a flat (♭) or sharp (♯) note.
-We use an unnamed pattern variable, because the logic acts on the matched type only - the value can be ignored safely.
+We use an unnamed pattern variable, because the logic acts on the matched type only - the value can be safely ignored.

 #### Unnamed Variables